wrediam/axl-compression/README.md

 # AXL: AlphaNumeric Text Accelerator

-A conversation compression system for Large Language Models that reduces token usage and improves inference speed through aggressive text compression.
+An experimental conversation compression system for Large Language Models that explores token reduction and inference speed improvements through aggressive text compression.

+**Note:** This is a research experiment exploring compression techniques for LLM conversations.
+Results vary significantly by model - some tokenizers handle compressed text more efficiently than others.
+Qwen3:8B showed strong results (20% speed improvement), while Claude 3.5 Sonnet showed overhead penalties.
+Your mileage may vary.

 ## Overview